Unipotent linear suspensions of free groups: Background on trees and graphs of groups

+Our next result, Theorem \ref{thm;unipotent-linear-gdt}, establishes (with Lemma \ref{lem;subst_to_gdt}) that a unipotent automorphism of free group of linear growth has a description as a generalized Dehn twists on some graph of groups.

-\begin{thm} Let $F$ be a free group, and let $\Phi$ is a unipotent outer-automorphism with linear growth.
+\begin{thm} Let $F$ be a finitely generated free group, and let $\Phi$ be a unipotent outer automorphism with linear growth.
 Let $\calE$ denote the class of $\Phi$-non-growing subgroups of $F$.
 Then $F$ is one-ended relative to $\calE$.

-Let $T_c$ be the tree of cylinders for the relation of commutation in the abelian JSJ deformation space of $F$ trees with cyclic edge groups and where the groups in $\calE$ are elliptic.
+Let $\calA$ denote the class of cyclic groups and let $T_c$ be the tree of cylinders of an $(\calA,\calE)$-JSJ tree $T$.
 The non-abelian vertex stabilizers of $T_c$ are precisely the maximal subgroups in $\calE$ and if $\bbX_c$ is the cyclic splitting of $F$ dual to $T_c$ then $\Phi$ induces a full $\edges{\bbX_c}$-substitution.
 Furthermore, all edge group monomorphisms to cylinder groups are surjective. \end{thm}